Flynn Group: Operations

 The Group is headquartered in San Francisco.
 A support office is located in Independence, Ohio.

 As of 2024, the Group operated around 2,600 franchise locations around the world, primarily of Applebee’s, Arby's, Pizza Hut, Wendy's, Panera Bread, Taco Bell, and Planet Fitness.
 They had approximately 72,000 employees.

 The company engages in a complex menu strategy overseen by a team of economists and data scientists.

 Investors

 Company managers, the Ontario Teachers' Pension Plan, and private equity group Main Post Partners each own roughly a third of the company.

+Animal welfare concerns

+Flynn Group, as a major franchise operator of Panera Bread locations in the United States, has been indirectly associated with concerns regarding animal welfare practices in Panera Bread’s supply chain.
+As a franchisee, Flynn Group implements sourcing and operational standards established at the corporate level by Panera Bread.

+Panera Bread has faced scrutiny over its animal welfare and ingredient sourcing policies.
+According to Reuters, internal company documents indicated that the company had adjusted certain sourcing standards, including permitting limited antibiotic use in pork and turkey production and allowing certain animal byproducts in feed for cattle and chicken.

+Animal welfare organizations have raised concerns about conditions within industrial supply chains linked to large restaurant operators, including the use of confinement systems such as gestation crates for pig, mutilations without pain relief, and practices associated with intensive farming.
+Advocacy groups have called on Panera Bread and its franchisees, including Flynn Group, to adopt stronger animal welfare commitments, respect Five Freedoms for animals in their supply chain, and improve transparency.